 A project starts with research: for any business it is vital to clearly set goals and objectives.
 You need to research the market and understand the needs of your target customers to plan how to position a neobank in the market, what services and\or products to offer, and how to sidestep competitors.

-Skipping the stage or choosing unsuitable methods can lead to spending the budget without the desired result.
+Skipping the prod or choosing unsuitable methods can lead to spending the budget without the desired result.
 And on the contrary, an appropriate research method will help save money and time and exclude the risk of erroneous goals and messages, collecting incorrect or unnecessary data, or making mistakes in design.

 To simplify the methodology choice, we at Surf have developed a framework for fast and informed selection of research approaches.
-Having combined the product development matrix with typical questions and the types of research, we got a tool to find the most effective method to solve project tasks at different stages.
+Having combined the product development matrix with typical questions and the types of research, we got a tool to find the most effective method to solve project tasks at different prods.

 Step 2: UX/UI design